alimpfard/citron_book/README.md

-# My Awesome Book

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+# Project Citron -- A totally-not-definitive Guide

+This is an _obviously_ free book detailing the use of the Citron language; It serves as a tutorial for intermediate audience.

+This text assumes a basic knowledge about common programming terms and concepts.